List of governors of Rivers State

 Rivers State, located in the Niger Delta region of Nigeria, has undergone political transformations, influenced by colonial, military, and civilian administrations.
 Rivers State was originally part of the Eastern Region before Nigeria's independence in 1960.
 During the colonial era, British officials governed the region until Nigeria's first military coup in 1966, which led to the abolition of the regional system.
 (Note: Nigeria's regional system of government was a decentralised political structure where the country was divided into autonomous regions—each with its own legislature, executive, and judiciary—allowing them to govern internal affairs and manage resources independently, while still operating under a central federal authority.)
 In 1967, military leader Yakubu Gowon created Rivers State, which remained under military rule until the brief return to civilian governance in 1979.
 However, another coup in 1983 reinstated military control until Nigeria's full transition to democracy in 1999.

 Since 1999, Rivers State has been governed by elected officials, beginning with Peter Odili of the Peoples Democratic Party (PDP).
 Subsequent governors included Chibuike Amaechi, Ezenwo Wike, and Siminalayi Fubara.
 However, in March 2025, President Bola Tinubu declared a state of emergency due to political instability, suspending Fubara's government and appointing retired Vice admiral Ibok-Ete Ibas as the state's administrator.
 The decision has been met with controversy, with opposition governors challenging it at the Supreme Court.
+In September 2025, Tinubu ended the state of emergency and restored Fubara as governor.